F9 (film): Plot

 In 1989, Jack Toretto participates in a late model race on a short track, with his sons Dominic "Dom" and Jakob working in the pit crew.
 Dom argues with rival racer Kenny Linder about his dirty tactics.
-During the race, Linder's car clips Jack's bumper, causing his car to crash, killing him.
+During the race, Linder's car clips Jack's bumper, causing his car to crash and catch fire, killing him.
 A week after, Dom is arrested for beating Linder to near-death.
-While serving his sentence, Dom recalls that Jakob had worked on Jack's car the day he died and concludes that Jakob killed Jack.
-Upon release, Dom confronts and challenges Jakob to a race, forcing him to leave town when Jakob loses.
+While serving his sentence, Dom recalls that Jakob had worked on Jack's stock car engine the day he died and concludes that Jakob killed Jack.
+Upon release, Dom confronts and challenges Jakob to a race, pitting his 1967 Dodge Charger against Jakob's 1992 Ford Mustang Foxbody.
+Jakob loses and Dom forces him to leave Los Angeles.

 In the present day, Dom is retired and raising his son Brian (Note: As depicted in The Fate of the Furious (2017)) with his wife Letty Ortiz.
-Roman Pearce, Tej Parker and Ramsey arrive with a news that shortly after arresting Cipher, Mr. Nobody's plane was attacked by rogue agents, who abducted Cipher and crashed in Montequinto, a fictional Central American country.
+Roman Pearce, Tej Parker and Ramsey arrive with news that shortly after arresting Cipher, Mr. Nobody's plane was attacked by rogue agents, who abducted Cipher and crashed in Montequinto, a fictional Central American country.
 Dom agrees to help them after realizing Jakob is involved.
 Searching the plane, they find part of a device called Project Aries, which can hack into any computer weapons system.
 The team is ambushed by a private army led by Jakob, who steals the device.
 Michael Stasiak helps Dom's crew escape to their safe house at the Caspian Sea and Dom's sister Mia arrives to help.
 The team learns that Han Lue is connected to Project Aries, at which point, Letty and Mia leave for Tokyo to investigate.

 Meanwhile, Jakob meets with Otto, Jakob's associate and financier.
 Cipher, who is being held at their base, tells Jakob that the other half of Aries is in Edinburgh.
 Dom meets his father's mechanic Buddy, who took Jakob after his exile, and learns that Jakob is in London.
 In Tokyo, Letty and Mia find Han alive, along with his ward Elle.
 Roman and Tej travel to Germany to recruit Sean Boswell, Twinkie and Earl Hu, who have been working on a "rocket car".
 In London, Dom meets Queenie Shaw, who gives him Jakob's location.
 Dom confronts Otto and Jakob at a party held at Otto's mansion; Otto has Dom arrested, but Leysa, Dom's old friend, rescues him.
 Tej, Roman and Ramsey join Dom in Edinburgh, where Jakob uses an electromagnet to steal the other half of the Project Aries.
 Tej and Roman find the truck containing the electromagnet; as they fight Otto's men, Ramsey commandeers the truck to chase after Otto.